blueflag/blueflag-modules/readme.md

 return <span></span>;
 ```

-### Multiple line components should have each prop on a new line beneath the component name, 4 spaces indented in from the indentation of the first line
+### Multiple line components should have each prop on a new line, indented once

 ```jsx
 // Good